Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Discussion: Designing for peer recommendations

-\section{Limitations \& Future Work}
+\subsection{Limitations \& Future Work}

-Our initial feasibility study of peer recommendation has significant limitations, although we are excited by the prospect of additional research developing the systems and interventions we consider.
+Our feasibility assessment of peer recommendations has significant limitations, although we are excited by the prospect of additional research developing the systems and interventions we considered.
 We developed and evaluated only a single interface and a single model.
-Our interface follows existing design patterns in CaringBridge notification emails, but a more iterative design process could produce more useful representations of recommendations~\cite{hartzler_leveraging_2016}.
-The model we use is not ``state-of-the-art'', but represents a reasonable modern approach.
+Our interface followed the existing design of CaringBridge notification emails, but a more iterative design process could produce more useful representations of recommendations~\cite{hartzler_leveraging_2016}.
+The deep learning model we use is not ``state-of-the-art'', but represents a reasonable modern approach.
 Future studies should conduct more extensive offline and online model comparisons~\cite{beel_comparison_2015}---including with models that are focused on specifically facilitating reciprocal matching~\cite{palomares_reciprocal_2021}.